Introduction

 Usage, billing, reservation recommendations |

-Splunk Professional Services treats all migrations as an opportunity for transformation, resisting “lift and shift” methodologies in favour of a Use Case driven approach.
-In a Use Case driven approach we focus on targeting resources at risks seeking to answer security customer needs, and target our monitoring at what truly scares the risk owners.
-Following Splunk’s use case based methodology you will be able to better focus on organisational and operational priorities as well as focus on migrating the information of most value.
+Splunk Professional Services treats all migrations as an opportunity for transformation, resisting “lift and shift” methodologies in favor of a use case-driven approach.
+In a use case-driven approach we focus on targeting resources at risks seeking to answer security customer needs, and target our monitoring at what truly scares the risk owners.
+Following Splunk’s use case based methodology you will be able to better focus on organizational and operational priorities as well as focus on migrating the information of most value.

 Migrations are inherently disruptive but this can also be an opportunity.
-Splunk seeks to capitalise on the disruption by adding extra value through the use of its supporting frameworks whether its reducing analyst fatigue through better prioritisation of alerts using Risk Based Alerting and the Assets and Identity Framework, leveraging Splunk build in response capability with Mission Control and Splunk SOAR or leveraging advanced behavioural analytics, machine learning and AI.
+Splunk seeks to capitalize on the disruption by adding extra value through the use of its supporting frameworks whether its reducing analyst fatigue through better prioritization of alerts using Risk-Based Alerting and the Assets and Identity Framework, leveraging Splunk build in response capability with Mission Control and Splunk SOAR or leveraging advanced behavioral analytics, machine learning, and AI.
 Splunk has industry leading tools and services to help harness the disruption of a migration and turn it into a force multiplier for your SOC.

 Splunk's structured approach to Sentinel Migration, is divided into distinct phases, within a complete SIEM Implementation package and can be augmented with our cloud or on-prem migration packages as required.
 Below we’ll take a look at an indicative package migrating Sentinel to Splunk Cloud.